alunturner/.dotfiles/README.md

 - figure out a good shortcut that works with vim for `tmux kill-pane -a`
 - transition to read theme colours when theme is compiled and built
-- add a pomodoro timer plugin (pomodoro plus) from scratch
 - make command to spawn a window running the jest tests on the current file